yodrew/darkroomretreat/manuscript/darkroom-retreat.md

 Since one can do nothing directly in a retreat to cause healing, preparing for it consists of providing its simple conditions:

+- read the rest of this book
+	- learn the idea of the hygienic (passive) attitude toward healing.
+No need to believe it before seeing its truth for yourself in darkness.
+	- assimilate my discoveries and avoid my many errors
 - [____*design*____](#design) and [____*make*____](#make) a darkroom (1-30 days)
-- learn the idea of the hygienic (passive) attitude toward healing.
-No need to believe before seeing for yourself.
-- assimilate my discoveries and avoid my many errors by reading the rest of this book
 - learn enough about eating frugivorously to feel satisfied (1 month to read and apply Graham's book)
 - schedule a retreat, arrange support, and obtain food